Thursday, April 25, 2019

 No. After annexation, the CSA charge on your property tax bill will be replaced by a City street landscape maintenance charge.
 This charge will vary depending on where you live.

 No. Many unincorporated neighborhoods have street sweeping services that are paid for through a County Service Area (CSA) assessment that appears on the property tax bills.
 In County areas in which this is not provided, a majority of property owners can form a County Service Area for street sweeping.
 CSAs can also be formed to obtain other amenities like street lighting and landscape maintenance.
-For more information, contact the Kern County Engineering, Surveying and Permit Services Department at http://esps.kerndsa.com/ or at 661-862-5100.
+For more information, contact the Kern County Public Works Department at https://kernpublicworks.com/ or at 661-862-5000.
 The City does not charge separately for street sweeping, but will include it in the bundled Bakersfield Garbage charge on your property tax bill if you are annexed.

 Perhaps.
 If your property is already connected to a sewer line, the County Service Area (CSA) or Kern Sanitation Authority (KSA) charges on your property tax bill for sewer service will be replaced by City charges which may be slightly higher or lower than the CSA or KSA charges.
 Some Sanitary Sewer District customers will continue to pay District charges following annexation to the City.

 In many cases, no. If you live outside the City limits but

 you may connect to that sewer system.
 In order to connect you must pay the mandatory initial fees to the City or District, abandon your septic system, and connect a line from your property to the sewer system.
 This can cost several thousand dollars.